ezequiel-migueles/ezequiel-migueles/README.md

 I'm a Software Engineer based in Spain with a passion for building projects and exploring various technologies.
 I thrive on creating clean and efficient code while adhering to best practices.
 In addition to my software engineering work, I enjoy hosting my own services.

-I'm currently working in DXC Technology as a Professional Product Developer.
+I'm currently working in DXC Technology as a Senior Software Engineer.

 ![](https://komarev.com/ghpvc/?username=ichibytes)